Discovery of the Exceptionally Short Period Ultracool Dwarf Binary LP 413-53AB: Abstract

 \section{Abstract}

 We report the detection of large-amplitude, rapid radial velocity (RV) variations and line-splitting in high-resolution Keck/NIRSPEC spectra of the M9 dwarf LP~413-53.
 We attribute these features to binary motion.
 Analyzing data spanning 9~months, we infer an orbital period of {\mper}, an eccentricity of {\mecc}, a primary RV semi-amplitude of {\mprv}, and a secondary RV semi-amplitude of {\msrv}, implying a system mass ratio $M_\mathrm{secondary}$/$M_\mathrm{primary}$ = {\mq}.
 These measurements identify LP~413-53 as the shortest-period ultracool binary discovered to date, and one of the smallest separation main sequence binaries known.
-The position and velocity of the system rules out previously reported membership in the Hyades Moving Group, and indicate that this is likely a pair of evolved (age $\gtrsim$ 1~Gyr), very-low-mass stars.
-Assuming masses consistent with evolved late-M and L dwarfs, we estimate an orbital separation of {\separation}~au or {\sepradii} stellar radii, and an orbital inclination angle of {\inc}~deg, making it unlikely that this system exhibits eclipse events.
+The position and velocity of the system rule out previously reported membership in the Hyades Moving Group, and indicate that this is likely a pair of evolved (age $\gtrsim$ 1~Gyr), very-low-mass stars.
+Assuming masses consistent with evolved late-M and L dwarfs, we estimate an orbital separation of {\separation}~au or {\sepradii} stellar radii, and an orbital inclination angle of {\incshort}$\degr$, making it unlikely that this system exhibits eclipse events.
 The larger radii of these stars at young ages would have put them in contact at the system's current separation, and we speculate that this system has undergone dynamical evolution, either through orbital angular momentum loss or ejection of a third component followed by tidal circularization.
+While further observations are needed to fully constrain the orbital and physical parameters of LP~413-53, this ultra-short-period UCD binary system serves as a new testbed for formation and dynamical evolution models of very-low-mass multiples.

 \keywords{ Close binary stars (254) --- M dwarf stars (982) --- Spectroscopic binary stars (1557) --- Low mass stars (2050) --- High resolution spectroscopy (2096) }